 Converting blood TAC to plasma TAC

-Most PET tracers equilibrate relatively slowly between plasma and red blood cells (RBCs).
-In these cases only the tracer in plasma is available to tissue extraction during the blood passage through the capillary.
-Thus, for most tracers, the blood TAC measured using “blood pump” with on-line detector, or extracted from the PET image, must be converted to plasma TAC before it can be used as input function in quantitative analysis.
+Most PET radiopharmaceuticals equilibrate relatively slowly between plasma and red blood cells (RBCs).
+In these cases only the radiotracer in plasma is available to tissue extraction during the blood passage through the capillary.
+Thus, for most radiotracers, the blood TAC measured using "blood pump" with on-line detector, or extracted from the PET image, must be converted to plasma TAC before it can be used as input function in quantitative analysis.
+In addition to RBCs, blood also contains white blood cells (WBCs) and platelets, but they constitute normally <1% of the blood volume.

 Certain analysis methods require that the impact of vascular radioactivity must be considered.
 If only plasma TAC is measured, then the blood TAC must be calculated from it, e.g. using p2blood.
 Note that hematocrit in small vessels in tissue is usually lower than in large venous vessels, from where the sample for hematocrit determination is collected.

 Radioactivity concentration in red blood cells cannot be measured directly from centrifuged blood samples, because RBC preparations always contain some plasma.
-If plasma is washed away, then part of the radioactivity inside the cells is also removed.
+If plasma is washed away, then part of the radioactivity inside the cells is also removed, and certainly the part that is absorbed on the blood cell membrane proteins and lipids.

 However, if the TACs of whole blood and plasma, and hematocrit (HCT) are measured, then the TAC of RBC can be calculated from Eq (1) in Excel or using program b2rbc.
 Blood-to-plasma or plasma-to-blood ratio curve can be converted to RBC-to-plasma with bpr2cpr.

-When a new tracer is introduced, hematocrit and radioactivity concentrations in both plasma and blood have to be measured during the length of the PET imaging.
+When a new radiotracer is introduced, hematocrit and radioactivity concentrations in both plasma and blood have to be measured during the length of the PET imaging.

 Based on the plasma-to-blood ratio curve a decision can be made whether a conversion can be applied, e.g. based on hematocrit or measured one-point ratio, or whether both plasma and blood samples need to be individually measured also in future.